isaccanedo/tracked-queue/README.md

 - A render performance demo showing that the queue implementation itself is never the bottleneck for performance; the cost of rendering DOM elements is.

 - Uma demonstração de desempenho operacional, que permite ver o comportamento de push e popping para frente e para trás da fila.
-(This is a naive measurement using [the `Performance` API][perf-api].)
-A few things to observe:
+(Esta é uma medição ingênua usando [a API `Performance`] [perf-api].)
+Algumas coisas a serem observadas:

   - When the queue capacity is much larger than the number of items pushed into or popped out of it, the performance of `pushBack` and `popBack` from the back of the queue is comparable to native array push and pop actions, because it _is_ just those operations plus bumping the index for the "back" of the queue